 9. Pros and Cons of the 1-Minute Scalping Strategy

-Like all types of scalping, the 1-minute strategy comes with a unique set of advantages and significant drawbacks.
+Like all types of short-term trading, the 1-minute strategy comes with a unique set of advantages and significant drawbacks.

 9.1.
 Pros

-The appeal of this fast-paced strategy lies in its potential for quick results and constant market engagement.
+The primary appeal of this fast-paced approach lies in its potential for quick trade resolutions and constant market engagement.

-- Elimination of overnight risk: All positions are closed within minutes, avoiding overnight risks.
+- Elimination of overnight risk: Since positions are typically closed within minutes, traders avoid exposure to unpredictable overnight price gaps and daily swap (rollover) fees.

 9.2.
 Cons

-However, the high rewards come with significant and often underestimated risks.
+However, this high-frequency approach comes with strict technical demands and often underestimated risks.

-- High psychological stress: This demanding style requires absolute focus and can be mentally exhausting.
+- High psychological stress: This demanding style requires intense focus and rapid decision-making, which can be mentally exhausting over long trading sessions.

-- Unsuitability for beginners: This strategy is not for new traders.
-It requires flawless platform execution and unshakable emotional discipline to navigate the constant market noise.
+- Steep learning curve: This strategy is generally not recommended for new traders.
+It requires precise platform execution and strict emotional control to navigate constant market noise without falling into the trap of overtrading.

 10. Frequently asked questions about 1 Minute Scalping Strategy